RossThorn/FCVS/README.md

 ## Multivariate Visualization

-This FCVS was deigned to visualize large multivariate datasets from the [Neotoma Database](https://www.neotomadb.org/).
-The suite includes four visualizations to explore Neotoma's pollen data:
+The FCVS was deigned to visualize large multivariate datasets from the [Neotoma Database](https://www.neotomadb.org/).
+Addressing the problem of visualizing these data through a cartographic interface on a mobile device, the suite includes four visualizations to explore Neotoma's pollen data:
 * Petal Plots
 * Stacked Bar Charts
 * Radar Charts
 * Flagpole Diagrams

 These visualizations were chosen after conducting a quantitative content analysis on all the visualizations from papers in the [Neotoma Citations Google Scholar page](https://scholar.google.com/citations?user=idoixqkAAAAJ&hl=en).
 The analysis provided insight into extant visualization methods in the field of paleoecology and informed selection of the particular examples included in the suite.
 The visualizations are created using [D3](https://github.com/d3/d3), a JavaScript library for interactive data visualization, and native [Leaflet](http://leafletjs.com/) icon functions.

-The FCVS was designed to address the problem of visualizing large multivariate datasets in a cartographic interface on a mobile device.

 ### Petal Plot